-EMPLOYEE FOUITY
+EMPLOYEE EQUITY

-As from 1 January 2005 there is a deduction aimed at incentivising employer companies to grant shares in themselves to a broad-base of employees.
 Employer companies may issue qualifying shares up to a limit of R50 000 (2008 : R9 000) per employee in the current tax year and in the immediately preceding four (2008: two) tax years.
 A tax deduction limited to a maximum of R10 000 (2008: R3 000) per annum per employee will be allowed in the employer's hands.
-Provided the employee holds onto the shares for at least five years there will be no tax consequences for the employee, other than CGT.
+Provided the employee holds onto the shares for at least five years there will be no tax consequences for the employee, other than CGŤ